SheepCommander/SheepBrain/Work/NHS Tutor Qs.md

 > After confirming exactly what they need and in the process getting a general idea of where they're at, it tends to become exponentially easier to help them through the problem!
 > But, sometimes the communication mismatch can be so bad I still don't know what they need or despite using beginner-friendly language they still don't get it, the best course of action is usually either to have a second person connect with them or to have the student take the lead and accomodate them while they do their best to show you what they're working on.

-Rank these in order of importance in your own mind as a tutor.
+Rank these in order of importance in your own mind as a tutor.[^1]
 > 1. The student works through a problem or task themselves, with encouragement.
 > 2. You learn a little bit about the student.
 > 3. Together, you identify a clear topic to work on.